PropicSignifi/Query.apex/README.md

-Although Salesforce provides Database.query method to dynamically execute a query from a string, it is far from easy to construct such a string in a structural and flexible way.
+Although Salesforce provides Database.query method to dynamically execute a query from a string, it is far from easy to construct such a string in a bug-free, structural and flexible way.
 Query.apex is made to improve the flexibility of the code and consequently enhance the productivity of the development.

 ## Features